A software interface that provides instant control of Eos parameters

 Certainly the feeling is not the same as a fader but for me it is the best compromise for the moment, while waiting for the miracle control surface (reliable, compact, silent, easily configurable and cheap!).

-My choice fell a few years ago on the MFT mainly for the following reasons:
+After numerous attempts, my choice fell a few years ago on the MFT mainly for the following reasons:

 -